On the convergence of arithmetic orbifolds: Introduction

 \begin{queststar} Let $\Gamma_n$ be a sequence\footnote{In this paper such sequences will always satisfy the following nontriviality assumption: for distinct $n,n'$ the subgroups $\Gamma_n,\Gamma_n'$ are not conjugated in $G_\infty$.} of maximal arithmetic irreducible lattices in $G_\infty$; are the orbifolds $\Gamma_n\bs X$ Benjamini--Schramm convergent to $X$? \end{queststar}

-Recall that a lattice in $G_\infty$ is said to be maximal if it is not contained in a strictly larger discrete subgroup of $G_\infty$.
-In the case where all factors of $G_\infty$ are of real rank 2 or higher an affirmative answer to the above question is provided by the much stronger result that {\it all} sequences of finite-volume irreducible $X$-orbifolds are BS-convergent to $X$ \cite[Theorem 1.5]{7S}.
-The irreducibility condition is needed in all cases, as is easily seen by considering the example of a sequence of maximal lattices which all contain some lattice in one factor.
-In real rank one it is likely that the condition that the lattices be maximal (or congruence--see below) is needed; for real hyperbolic spaces, and for some lattices in complex hyperbolic ones there are sequences of finite covers which are not BS-convergent to the symmetric space (this is related to the failure of the congruence subgroup property).
+Recall that a lattice in $G_\infty$ is said to be maximal if it is not contained in a strictly larger discrete subgroup of $G_\infty$, and in the case where $G_\infty$ has more than one simple factor, a lattice it is said to be irreducible if its projection on every simple factor is dense.
+In the case where all simple factors of $G_\infty$ are of real rank 2 or higher an affirmative answer to the above question is provided by the much stronger result that {\it all} sequences of finite-volume irreducible $X$-orbifolds are BS-convergent to $X$ \cite[Theorem 1.5]{7S}.
+The irreducibility condition is needed in all cases, as is easily seen by considering the example of a sequence of maximal lattices which all contain a fixed lattice in one factor.
+In real rank one it is likely that the condition that the lattices be maximal (or congruence--see below) is needed; for all lattices in real hyperbolic spaces, and for some in complex hyperbolic ones there are sequences of finite covers which are not BS-convergent to the symmetric space (this is related to the failure of the congruence subgroup property in real rank one (see for example the survey in \cite[Chapter 7]{Lubotzky_Segal}), as can be seen from \cite[Theorem 1.12]{7S}).